craftercms/docs/source/.new-ia/by-role/system-admin/authoring/users-groups/roles-and-permissions.rst

 Sites
 -----

-To edit permissions for a site role, in Studio, from the *Sidebar*, click on |siteTools| -> *Configuration* -> *Permission Mapping*.
+To edit permissions for a site role, in Studio, from the *Sidebar*, click on |projectTools| -> *Configuration* -> *Permission Mapping*.
 See :ref:`newIa-permission-mappings` for more information on permissions and the default permissions assigned to roles.

-To add/edit a role for a site, in Studio, from the *Sidebar*, click on |siteTools| -> *Configuration* -> *Role Mapping*.
+To add/edit a role for a site, in Studio, from the *Sidebar*, click on |projectTools| -> *Configuration* -> *Role Mapping*.
 See :ref:`newIa-role-mappings` for more information.

-The items for interaction/tools available from the **Sidebar** depending on the user role can be configured in Studio, from the *Sidebar*, click on |siteTools| -> *Configuration* -> *Sidebar Configuration*.
+The items for interaction/tools available from the **Sidebar** depending on the user role can be configured in Studio, from the *Sidebar*, click on |projectTools| -> *Configuration* -> *Sidebar Configuration*.
 See :ref:`newIa-sidebar-configuration` for more information.

 ..
 TODO update page